ansys/pymechanical/doc/source/user_guide_embedding/index.rst

 **On Linux**

+From a terminal, run this command:

 .. code::

     /usr/ansys_inc/v231/aisol/.workbench -DSApplet -AppModeMech -nosplash -notabctrl -script file.py

-Add the command line argument `-b` to run the script in batch mode.
+On either Windows or Linux, add the command line argument `-b` to run the script in batch mode.